-This section describes how securiCAD can be used to analyze your Azure environments.
-In short, securiCAD can analyze your Azure environment by collecting data from the environment which is then used to perform attack simulations in the securiCAD Enterprise software.
+This section describes how securiCAD can be used to analyse your Azure environments.
+In short, securiCAD can analyse your Azure environment by collecting data using foreseetis collector from the environment which is then used to perform attack simulations in the securiCAD Enterprise software.

 To collect the Azure infrastructure configuration needed for creating a securiCAD model (digital twin), an Azure reader role needs to be added in the Azure subscription which then is used using the SDK for fetching the configuration.
 You can do that using Azure app registration.

 The extractor program needs to assume the identity of a security principal assigned a Reader role on a subscription level to be able to extract your environment.
 We suggest you either register a new application under App registrations in the Azure Active Directory to create a new Service Principal, or by assigning a system wide Managed Identity for an azure virtual machine (possibly the same machine running securiCAD Enterprise) and give the security principal this permission.
 The first option is required if you are running locally.